AngelinaNSS/AngelinaNSS/README.md

 <img width="412" alt="Screenshot 2024-02-02 at 18 50 31" src="https://github.com/AngelinaNSS/AngelinaNSS/assets/148863357/e5e89f56-5efd-4406-9a6a-ac195381f617">

 Lastly I used the "at" command to Schedule the reminder and to schedule the script to run at a specific time:

-I had to manually install the command "at" on to my ubuntu using:
+I had to manually install the command "at" on to my ubuntu using: "sudo apt-get install at" on my Terminal.
+This command  allows you to schedule a one-time job to be executed at a specific time in the future.
+In case, I wanted to schedule my vitamin reminder script to run at a specific time.
+(15:30🕞)

 <img width="477" alt="Screenshot 2024-02-02 at 18 51 44" src="https://github.com/AngelinaNSS/AngelinaNSS/assets/148863357/6a5d58cf-86a1-4369-97f6-d1fc151a74e8">

 The Time I set it to was 15:30 every day!

+I did encounter several problems along the way.
+Many times when i tried to execute a certain command, I had recieved alot of "Syntax Error" while trying to run the script.
+So I had to go back many times and check any mistakes I have made.
+I had to check for Errors in the message, and review the script.

 # The Future of Medicine and Nutrition with technological advancements